CR-Formula/CR-Formula.github.io/docs/software/build_environment.md

 ```
 $ npm -v
 ```
+You should expect an output similar to the following: `8.x.x`

+### Installing `Java`

-5. To utilize Java in the easiest way possible download [IntelliJ](https://www.jetbrains.com/idea/download/?section=windows).
+1. To utilize Java in the easiest way possible download [IntelliJ](https://www.jetbrains.com/idea/download/?section=windows).
 Cloning a repo and initializing it within IntelliJ as an existing project will import all settings.

-    5a.
+    1a.
 You may need to create a license to do so create a JetBrains account with your `{netid}@iastate.edu` email and you should be given a free license.
 If you already have an account you can add your student email to it.

+### Installing a Project

-6. To ensure your ready for development head to the repository of the project you will be working on clone it:
+1. To ensure your ready for development head to the repository of the project you will be working on clone it:

 ```
 $ git clone https://github.com/CR-Formula/{repository}.git
 ```

-7. From here follow the steps outlined in the specific repository's Readme for any specific project requirements.
+2. From here follow the steps outlined in the specific repository's Readme for any specific project requirements.

 # Tips
 1. Stack overflow is your best friend.
 If you encounter an issue it has been reached before and there is an answer.